miquelamorosaldev/dawbio2-m14-bioinformatica-curs2022-2023-uf1-uf2/UF2_Sessions2+3_Docker/0-configs/1-docker/docker-howto.md

 - groups

-# 2. Create an image with PHP environment
+# 2. Create an image: Manual method
-- Use the Dockerfile!
-- But if you want to do it manually:
+- The Dockerfile method is preferred, but here is how to do it manually:
 - docker image pull ubuntu
 - docker run -it --name CONTAINER_NAME ubuntu bash
   Example: docker run -it --name bio ubuntu bash